 In other words, descriptions of things in Hebrew focus more on the action, emotional impact or the end result than on the actual item itself.
 Think of it like the difference between men and women.
 Men want to know the facts; women want to know the details.

-For example: If a man were recalling an event of going to the store to buy something, let’s say a shirt, he would tell the story saying how far it was in miles or time, what size he needed and how much it cost.
+If a man were recalling an event of going to the store to buy something, let’s say a shirt, he would tell the story saying how far it was in miles or time, what size he needed and how much it cost.
 Chances are he probably already knows exactly where it is in the store and goes straight to it.

 A woman will tell you what the day was like, how the drive to the store was, what she experienced along the way, what the selection of items to choose from was like and finally, how she feels emotionally about the purchase.
 She would probably not go straight to the shirt.
 She would browse and dawdle looking at, admiring and considering all the other shirts first.
 They call this “shopping”.